breakdowns/slam-mirrorbot/README.md

 <p><a href="https://heroku.com/deploy?template=https://github.com/breakdowns/slam-mirrorbot"> <img src="https://www.herokucdn.com/deploy/button.svg" alt="Deploy to Heroku" /></a></p>

 Heroku Note: Doing authorizations ( /authorize command ) through telegram wont be permanent as heroku uses ephemeral filesystem.
 They will be reset on each dyno boot.
 As a workaround you can:
-- Make a file authorized_chats.txt and write the user names and chat_id of you want to authorize, each separated by new line
+- Edit a [authorized_chats.txt](https://github.com/breakdowns/slam-mirrorbot/blob/master/authorized_chats.txt) file and write the user_id and chat_id of you want to authorize, each separated by new line
-- Then force add authorized_chats.txt to git and push it to heroku